linode/docs/docs/development/python/create-a-python-virtualenv-on-debian-10/index.md

     The command will create a new directory with the name you assigned to your virtual environment.
 This directory will contain all of the isolated files, packages, modules, and executables that will be used by your new environment.

-1. Validate your environment is installed with the version of Python that you expect:
+1. Validate that your environment is installed with the version of Python that you expect:

         ls env/lib